|Tues., Wed., Thurs.||8:30-9:30 a.m.|

-Please note that, on occasion, drop-in hours will need to be canceled without prior notice.
+Please Note: On occasion, drop-in hours will need to be canceled without prior notice.
 We apologize for any inconvenience this may cause you.
-To minimize inconveniences, we have scheduled hours daily.

 For details about student employment, please see the Foothill-DeAnza Student Employment Policies &

 Student employment opportunities at Foothill College are part-time positions.
-Wages begin at $8 per hour and can reach $14.75 per hour.
+Wages begin at $10 per hour and can reach $16.75 per hour depending on position, level, and time on the job.
 Students are limited to working a maximum of 19 hours per week.
 This limit applies whether school is in session or not.
 To be eligible for student employment, a student must have:

 The Federal Work-Study Program provides job opportunities on campus (on a first-come, first-served basis)